Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: On Generalized Relative Interiors

-If $X$ is finite-dimensional, this notion reduces to the one formulated in \cite[Definition 1.68]{bmn}, since the closure operation is not needed in \eqref{ri} due to the automatic closedness of affine sets in finite dimensions.
+Given a convex subset $\Omega$ of a topological vector space $X$, the {\em relative interior} of $\Omega$ is defined by If $X$ is finite-dimensional, this notion reduces to the classical one formulated, e.g., in \cite[Definition 1.68]{bmn}, since the closure operation is not needed in \eqref{ri} due to the automatic closedness of affine sets in finite dimensions.
 We begin with deriving some useful characterizations of relative interiors of convex sets in $\R^n$ that are important for the subsequent extensions of this notion to convex sets in infinite dimensions.
-For the reader's convenience, we present here the definition of the {\em normal cone} to a convex subset $\Omega$ of a topological vector space:
+For the reader's convenience, we present here the definition of the {\em normal cone} to a convex subset $\Omega$ of a topological vector space at a point $\ox\in\Omega$:

 \begin{Theorem} Let $\Omega$ be a nonempty convex set in $\R^n$, and let $\ox\in\R^n$.
 The following properties are equivalent: \begin{enumerate} \item $\ox\in\ri(\Omega)$. \item $\ox\in\Omega$ and for every $x\in\Omega$ with $x\ne\ox$ there exists a vector $u\in\Omega$ such that $\ox\in(x,u)$. \item $\ox\in\Omega$ and $\cone(\Omega-\ox)$ is a linear subspace of $\R^n$. \item $\ox\in\Omega$ and $\overline{\cone}(\Omega-\ox)$ is a linear subspace of $\R^n$. \item $\ox\in\Omega$ and the normal cone $N(\ox;\Omega)$ is a subspace of $\R^n$. \end{enumerate} \end{Theorem} The obtained finite-dimensional characterizations of relative interior motivate the major extensions of this notion to infinite dimensions, which are considered in what follows.